Harnessing Lithium-Proton Nuclear Fusion

 Recent Prototyping

 Pictured is a small fusion technology prototype (less the electronic controls and power supply) that is capable of kilowatts of power output.
-We believe the gain factor will be at least 5 and our theoretical modeling suggest the limit is 1000.
+We believe the gain factor will be at least 5, and our theoretical modeling suggests the limit is constrained by the conductors and electronics, ultimately functioning much like switching power supplies with much higher output than input.

-The EFS fusion technology design variables that we can adjust or tune for optimal output are many.
-For example, we know that physical pressure can improve the fusion rates, along with higher electrical arcing currents, magnetic field strength, alpha particles, and different concentrations of fusion fuel.
+The EFS fusion technology design variables that we can adjust or tune for optimal output are numerous.
+For example, we know that physical pressure can improve fusion rates, along with higher electrical excitation currents, magnetic field strength, alpha particles, and different concentrations of fusion fuel.
 Tuning and optimizing these performance parameters will lead to more cost-effective fusion power generators along with volume production.

-Ultimately, the economics of the LEEF technology will not be driven by the cost of lithium metal, but by power semiconductor pricing, stainless steel prices, labor automation and target industry regulations.
-Unlike other fusion power approaches, EFS has a clear opportunity to lower the cost of electricity by > 10x, targeting just $5 per megawatt hour.
+Ultimately, the economics of the LEEF technology will not be driven by the cost of lithium metal, but by power semiconductor pricing, stainless steel prices, labor automation, and target industry regulations.
+Unlike other fusion power approaches, EFS has a clear opportunity to lower the cost of electricity by more than 10x, targeting just $5 per megawatt hour.

 Frequently Asked Questions